-Averages for New York in September
+New York Weather September Averages, USA

 What's the Weather like in New York in September

 At this time of year, the average temperature for the city starts off at 21°C, created by highs of 25°C during the daytime and lows of 17°C after dark, and drops down to 16°C, created by highs of 20°C during the daytime and lows of 12°C after dark, making the first week of September the best time to visit if you want to go to New York when temperatures are at their highest.

 Although it only happens on an average of 10% of days, temperatures can sometimes rise above 29°C and drop below 7°C in New York in September.
 The highest temperature that has ever been recorded in the city during this month is 34°C, whilst the coldest temperature ever registered here at this time of year is 6°C.

-Throughout the month, New York boasts nine hours of daily sunshine – that's one hour less each day than the previous month – alongside median cloud coverage which fluctuates between 72% (partly cloudy) at the beginning of the month and 69% (partly cloudy) by the end.
+Throughout the month, New York boasts nine hours of daily sunshine that's one hour less each day than the previous month alongside median cloud coverage which fluctuates between 72% (partly cloudy) at the beginning of the month and 69% (partly cloudy) by the end.
 On an average day, the sky is clear/mostly clear 32% of the time, partly cloudy 14% and mostly cloudy/overcast 46% of the time.

 The air is usually at its driest around September 1st, when the relative humidity falls below 65% (mildly humid) three days out of four, whilst it is at its most humid around September 23rd, when it rises above 85% (very humid) three days out of four.

 The highest average wind speed of 3 m/s (light breeze) happens around September 30th, when the average daily maximum wind speed is 6 m/s (moderate breeze), whilst the lowest average wind speed of 3 m/s occurs around September 1st, when the average daily maximum is 5 m/s (moderate breeze).

 If you plan on visiting New York during this month, you'll need to take a mixture of cool clothing, such as t-shirts and thin jumpers, to keep you comfortable during the daytime, as well as warmer clothing, like jackets and jeans, to make sure you're comfortable on an evening.

 New York Hotels in September

 Row NYC Hotel is perfect for holidaymakers who want to be in the middle of all the action.
 Situated in Times Square in the heart of Manhattan within easy access of countless coffee shops, bars, restaurants, nightclubs, shops, museums and art galleries, this urban hotel is adorned with wood, glass and stainless steel, giving in a stylish, chic look.

 Recently renovated in 2013, this hotel consistently ranks in TripAdvisor's top 20 hotels in New York City and provides guests with 369 spacious guestrooms, each of which comes with contemporary décor, HDTV, free WiFi access, mini fridge and Keurig coffee machine.
 Accessible rooms with wheelchair-accessible bathrooms, lowered peep holes, Braille signs and grab bars are also available.

 For something more affordable, Comfort Inn Midtown West is a great choice.
 Situated in Hell's Kitchen, this hotel is just minutes away from Times Square, the theatre district, Empire State Building, Central Park, Fifth Avenue and the Rockerfeller Centre where you'll find loads of bars, cafes, restaurants, theatres, nightclubs, shops, museums and art galleries.

-Accommodation comes in the form of lodge rooms and suites, each of which features a country American style, with basic facilities, including TV, air conditioning, heating, shower and sink – the full bathroom is shared.
+Accommodation comes in the form of lodge rooms and suites, each of which features a country American style, with basic facilities, including TV, air conditioning, heating, shower and sink the full bathroom is shared.
 Suites include a larger bed, sofa bed, private bathroom, free local calls, cable TV and kitchenette.

 Bars and Restaurants

 The menu features filet mignon, prime strip, ribeye and porterhouse steaks, as well as veal and lamb.
 There is also a wide selection of fish, seafood, caviar, salads and gluten-free options available for those not big on hearty chunks of meat.
 The drinks menu is extensive and features more than 1,200 wines and a small selection of cocktails.

 The Halal Guys is primarily known for its platter which is made up of a generous serving of gyro bread, chicken, lamb, rice, salad and a secret white sauce.
 This one dish is so tasty and popular it's all they serve!
 Considering the high quality of the food and the low prices, the Halal Guys is one of the best value-for-money eateries in New York.

 When it comes to top quality smoked fish and caviar, you can't beat Russ & Daughters.
 This casual café-style restaurant serves up a wide assortment of caviars, smoked and cured salmon, speciality smoked fish and herring alongside speciality cream cheese, salads, bagels and dried fruit, as well as a huge selection of sweets, chocolates and baked goods.

 Things to do in New York in September

 One of the lesser-known 9/11 memorials in the city, the Ground Zero Catholic Memorial features four memorial statues dedicated to some of the groups affected by the events of that day St Joseph: the patron of construction workers, St Florian: the patron of fire fighters, St Michael the Archangel: the patron of police and St Mary Magdalene: first witness to the resurrection.